15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 3. Make sure your forearm is positioned at an angle of 90-degrees to the upper arm and your feet firmly placed on the floor at shoulder width.

-4. Keeping your head up and back straight, pull the weight down using your left oblique muscle as far as you can.
+4. Keep your head up and back straight, and pull the weight down using your left oblique muscle as much as possible.

 5. Pause for a second and then return to the initial position.